-The number of drone assisted applications is ever increasing following the tecnological advancement of these flying eyes.
+The number of drone assisted applications is ever increasing following the technological advancement of these flying eyes.
 Drones will be everywhere in the future.
-Sports will also see changes following this trend.
-Below we will briefly discuss 10 ways drones will impact sports.
+Sports will also see big changes following this trend.
+Below we will briefly discuss 10 ways how drones will impact sports.

 Drones will play an ever more important role in our lifes

-Undoubtedly you have seen them flying around high or low above your heads!
-These funny little machines, moving around like little flies eyeing you from the sky.
+Undoubtedly you have seen them flying and zooming around high in the sky!
+These funny little machines, moving around like little flies eyeing you from the clouds.
 Drones or UAV’s (Unmanned Aerial Vehicles)!
-If you have not seen them, you have been living under a rock and you have missed a very significant technological trend.
+If you have not seen them, you have been living under a rock and you have missed one of the main technological trends going forward.
 This trend will play an ever increasing role in our lifes!
-Whether it is in agriculture, surveillance, security, entertainment, logistics, healthcare or any other segment, drones will become ever more important and are here to stay.
-The drone market is already a multi billion market creating thousands of jobs and note that this is just the beginning
+Whether it is in agriculture, surveillance, security, entertainment, logistics, sports, healthcare or any other segment, drones will become ever more important and are here to stay.
+The drone market is already a multi billion market creating thousands of jobs and it should be no surprise that this is just the beginning.

 Sportsworld will also benefit

 Clearly drones have already started to make an impact on the world of sports.
 The combination of surveillance from the sky, movement, data collection, Artificial Intelligence, lifting power and cameras make a drone ideally suitable for all kind of different applications in sports.
 Some of these apps are disruptive, others are totally new and give sports additional incentives.
 Drones are instrumental in some of the newly emerging trends in sports (see 11 important trends in the world of sports).
 Moreover, as a result of economies of scale, they become ever more cheaper.
 Below we will discus 10 segments in sports where drones will have a big impact in the years to come.

 Clearly, a birds eye view gives a different perspective compared to a worms eye one.
-Often you see managers/coaches with headphones on, busy communicating with assistant coaches sitting high up in the stadium.
+Often you see managers/coaches wearing headsets frantically communicating with assistant coaches sitting high up in the stadium.
 From above, it is easier to analyse patterns, game tactics and strategy!
 However, drones go a step further.
 Not only are they able to fly around, they also are equipped with cameras, which can record training sessions or games.
 After such a session, the recordings can be studied in detail and adjustments can be made to individual and team behaviour and tactics.
 Even better, AI can immediately send feedback on what is actually happening and hence enhance results.